VladimirBabin/eb-java/README.md

 - AWSElasticBeanstalkWorkerTier
 - EC2InstanceProfileForImageBuilderECRContainerBuilds

+Also, a role named "aws-elasticbeanstalk-service-role" should be automatically created for you on first eb create command If not created, make sure you have this role with following permissions:
+- AWSElasticBeanstalkEnhancedHealth
+- AWSElasticBeanstalkManagedUpdatesCustomerRolePolicy

 ## Basic commands

 After the eb cli is configured, use the following commands to deploy the app: